 2. Your name exactly as you want it on your certificate.

 4. Which size of analyst coat is best?
 S, M, or L ?
-I will try to have all sizes available, more certain if I know ahead of time.
+I will try to have all sizes available to try.
 The course price includes the neutral gray analyst coat, one neutral gray client headscarf, and one client cape.

 Intensity (Or How To Merit Distinction)

 A student said, You should probably warn them of how relentless this will be.
 You will read similar comments on the Testimonials page for the course.

 We will work from 9AM to 6PM for 4 solid days.
 We will take a one hour break for lunch.
 You can visit nearby restaurants, which are not fancy, or have food in your room.
-There is a fridge in the hotel room at the Comfort Inn.
+As mentioned earlier, request that your hotel room have a fridge.
 Coffee and tea are available all day.
-For these 3 days, no time will be available for dining out or sightseeing.
+For these 4 days, no time will be available for dining out or sightseeing.

 You will be physically tired.
 You will be on your feet for hours on end, meeting strangers.
 Wear comfortable shoes.
 Some brought a mat to stand on for back comfort.
 If you suffer from jet lag, you might consider arriving a day early.